gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 On the other hand,
 <img src="https://render.githubusercontent.com/render/math?math=\large Prob(winner~ballots~=~64~and~second~round \mid margin = 0 ~and~BRAVO~audit~[50,50]) = number \times (\frac{1}{2})^{64}(\frac{1}{2})^{36}">

 where *number* is the number of ways in which one can draw *64* ballots in the second round in a *BRAVO* audit with the particular first round.
-The value of *number* depends on the audit, but is independent of the true tally, so it cancels out when we use the likelihood ratio for drawing *64* ballots instead of that for drawing a single sequence of *64* ballots.
+The value of *number* depends on the audit, but is independent of the true tally or the hypothesis, so it cancels out when we use the likelihood ratio for drawing *64* ballots instead of that for drawing a single sequence of *64* ballots.
 For this reason, the likelihood ratio (p-value) is independent of the audit.

 ## The third round
 One would proceed in this manner for as many rounds as necessary, cutting off the tails of the distributions, convolving them with the binomials for the new draws, computing p-values, comparing the p-value to the risk limit, and, if the p-value is too large, cutting off the tail to move onto the next round.

-## B2 *BRAVO* is identical to *Minerva* with round size 1
+## B2 *BRAVO* stopping conditions are identical to *Minerva* with round size 1
-One may observe that B2 *BRAVO* is a special case of *Minerva* (or, more accurately, that *Minerva* is a generalization of *BRAVO*) as follows.
+One may observe that the stopping condition (and hence, the `kmin`) for B2 *BRAVO* is a special case of *Minerva* (or, more accurately, that *Minerva* is a generalization of *BRAVO*) as follows.

 Consider the B2 *BRAVO* audit, where stopping decisions are made after each ballot draw.
 Suppose the stopping condition is satisfied for a sample of size `n` and a particular sequence of ballots of which `k` are for the winner.
 Hence: